turulomio/pydicts/README.md

 ## Documentation

-You can access documentation in [Github Pydicts Wiki](https://github.com/turulomio/pydicts/wiki)
+You can access documentation in [Pydicts Github page](https://turulomio.github.io/pydicts/)

 ## CHANGELOG